Kartmax-technology/kartmax-responsive-image-vue/Readme.md

 # Package installation

 - [CRITICAL] Make sure you have access to this Github Repo in the first place.
+- DO NOT use old github token, generate your own and use that in .npmrc
 - Open a terminal in your root folder of your project.
 - Run
     ```